FraMichi/Studies_on_human_behaviour/README.md

 ## Running the notebook

-pen `Hot_Hand_Volleyball_Analysis.ipynb` in Google Colab and run all cells in order.
+Open `Hot_Hand_Volleyball_Analysis.ipynb` in Google Colab and run all cells in order.

-Note on the setup:
-**Section 3 applies compatibility fixes.** The current Colab environment uses recent versions of NumPy and pandas that are not fully compatible with the public version of `pydatavolley`.
+**Note on the setup:** Section 3 applies compatibility fixes.
+The current Colab environment uses recent versions of NumPy and pandas that are not fully compatible with the public version of `pydatavolley`.
 The fixes are applied before parsing and do not change the library's parsing logic.

 ## Limitations